Art at The Silo Hotel

 Located on the ground floor of the silo building, The Silo Hotel lobby sets the scene for the contrast between old and new showcased throughout The Silo Hotel.
 Suspended from the double volume ceiling hangs Haldane Martin’s contemporary chandelier, juxtaposed against the original grain hoppers.

-Atop the desk you will see the original mask created by Cyrus Kabiru and used in the three images that you will see opposite the lifts on the lobby level.
+Atop the desk you will see the original mask created by Cyrus Kabiru and used in the three images that you will see opposite the elevators on the lobby level.
 The mask, titled ‘Mbili Uso Macho Nne, Damien Hirst’, is part of his ‘C-Stunner’ series, evidencing intricate, handmade eye-wear and self-portrait photographs.
 The meticulous masks are fashioned from urban debris and discarded or obsolete technology that Cyrus carefully selects and imaginatively re-contextualizes.

 Colorful, contemporary African art, and an original machine head emerge from what was once the distribution floor of the grain silo working house, now the Willaston Bar.